 Before considering the formulas, I would like to stress the risks involved in safety stock.
 Safety stock can be reassuring, but it often reflects fundamental problems: poor data accuracy, poor forecast accuracy, outdated IT systems, lack of communication with suppliers… Typically, maintaining high safety stock is a trick to hide the root causes of our issues.
-If you hold unnecessary stock levels to cover all those issues, you will have unreasonably high stock costs.
+If you hold unnecessary stock levels to cover all those issues or customer demand, you will have unreasonably high stock costs.

 I advise you to be vigilant about the safety stock and focus on the fundamental issues above.

 The Safety stock goal is to find the right balance between the customer service rate and inventory cost.

 We will go through 6 calculation methods for your safety stock (or buffer stock), from the simplest to the most complex one.

 The first method is the most basic method, which I also call “the old-fashioned way”.